woodpecker-ci/woodpecker/docs/versioned_docs/version-2.1/40-cli.md

 # GLOBAL OPTIONS

-**--log-file**="": where logs are written to. 'stdout' and 'stderr' can be used as special keywords (default: "stderr")
+**--log-file**="": Output destination for logs. 'stdout' and 'stderr' can be used as special keywords. (default: "stderr")

 **--log-level**="": set logging level (default: "info")